Collision Repair Technology

 - Gene Barton, Jr., Barton’s Body Shop

-- April Lausch, Faulkner BMW
+- April Lausch, Faulkner Collision Center of Lancaster

 - Michael Wright, Cox Automotive